AguaClara/Textbook/AIDE/Specifications.rst

    #.
 Head loss through all other tubes and fittings other than the dosing tubes shall be less than 5% of the head loss through the dosing tubes.

 #.
-Lever
+Chemical Dose Controller |Doser|

-   1. One end of the doser lever is connected to a float in the plant entrance tank.
-The dose slider and thus the ends of the doser hoses are located on the other half of the lever.
+   1. One end of the chemical dose controller is connected to a float in the plant entrance tank.
+The dose slider and thus the ends of the doser hoses are located on the other half of the chemical dose controller lever.

    #.
 To provide a reasonable maximum angle of the lever system the lever shall be at least four times as long as the LFOM change in water depth.